Autoscaling and Zone-redundant Application Gateway v2

 Zone redundancy: An Application Gateway or WAF deployment can span multiple Availability Zones, removing the need to provision separate Application Gateway instances in each zone with a Traffic Manager.
 You can choose a single zone or multiple zones where Application Gateway instances are deployed, which makes it more resilient to zone failure.
 The backend pool for applications can be similarly distributed across availability zones.

 Zone redundancy is available only where Azure Zones are available.
 In other regions, all other features are supported.
-For more information, see What are Availability Zones in Azure?
+For more information, see Regions and Availability Zones in Azure

 Static VIP: Application Gateway v2 SKU supports the static VIP type exclusively.
 This ensures that the VIP associated with the application gateway doesn't change for the lifecycle of the deployment, even after a restart.
 There isn't a static VIP in v1, so you must use the application gateway URL instead of the IP address for domain name routing to App Services via the application gateway.

 Header Rewrite: Application Gateway allows you to add, remove, or update HTTP request and response headers with v2 SKU.
 For more information, see Rewrite HTTP headers with Application Gateway

 Key Vault Integration: Application Gateway v2 supports integration with Key Vault for server certificates that are attached to HTTPS enabled listeners.
 For more information, see TLS termination with Key Vault certificates.